Ed-Zh/Basketball-Analytics/README.md

 The *pipeline.py* file applies *Analyzer* to produce i) a slow-motion video tracking (at real time) the activation of each muscle groups and ii) a graph illustrating the graph.

+The *Scoring.py* file implements a scoring system to evaluate the efficiency of the player's shot mechanics.

 ## Demo